-Many clients come to my company: HOME ARCHITECTS ®, wondering what the process is.
+Many clients come to our company: MOUNTAIN HOUSE ARCHITECT ®, wondering what the process is.
 "What happens next?
 How do we get from here to obtaining our custom home design, then getting prices from contractors and having our new home built?"
 Good questions.
-I am Rand Soellner, Architect/ ArCH / NCARB / LHI.
-I am an Architect of custom homes and other buildings.
-I have been doing this for a living for most of my life.
+We are an Architect of custom homes and other buildings, mainly focused on MOUNTAIN HOUSES.
+We have been doing this for a lifetime.
 Several decades.
-I have a Bachelor's & a Master of Arts in Architecture degree and have been a licensed Architect since 1982.
-I also happen to be a licensed Home Inspector.
-I have been blessed to have accomplished this process for my clients countless times over the years.
-First and foremost, this effort should be done with Enthusiasm, Excitement & Joy!
+Our senior staff Architect has a Bachelor's & a Master of Arts in Architecture degree and has been a licensed Architect since the later 20th century.